Policy Title: Pain, Distress, or Death as Experimental End-Points and Euthanasia

 - The method of euthanasia must be described in the protocol.
 The use of physical methods, such as cervical dislocation or decapitation, on animals that are not sedated or anesthetized requires a scientific justification for withholding sedatives or anesthetics.

-In addition to the principal investigator monitoring animals that might develop severe chronic pain, distress, or die, the LAR staff also will monitor these animals during performance of their daily animal husbandry duties.
+In addition to the principal investigator monitoring animals that might develop severe chronic pain, distress, or die, the BRMS staff also will monitor these animals during performance of their daily animal husbandry duties.
 Animals in severe pain or distress, sick, injured or requiring immediate attention will be brought to the attention of the investigator and veterinary staff who will reach agreement on treatment.
 If the veterinarian judges that the animal needs immediate and urgent attention, the veterinarian has the authority to implement appropriate intervention, which may include euthanasia.

 Animal Care and Use Committee (ACUC) Oversight: